zspitzer/lucee-cfml-resource-provider/README.md

 You can benchmark against the built in `ram://` VFS drive by calling `test.cfm?scheme=ram`

-this cfml resource provider is **quite close in performance to the built in ram drive**.
+This cfml resource provider is **quite close in performance to the built in ram drive**.

-Ram drives return more metadata to DirectoryList to that makes the `test.cfm` slower, you can disable the dumps in `test.cfm`
+Ram drives return more metadata to `DirectoryList` which makes the `test.cfm` run slower, you can disable the dumps in `test.cfm`

 At the moment, I am using `onMissingMethod` to see just which methods need to be supported for a bare bones resource provider, which is lots of overhead